toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 plt.show()
 ```

++++ {"tags": []}

-### Area of Analysis
+## Area of Analysis

 +++ {"citation-manager": {"citations": {"sopwq": [{"id": "7765261/RZW74C9X", "source": "zotero"}], "srqoj": [{"id": "7765261/VTA4UCWW", "source": "zotero"}]}}, "tags": []}

 Besides dropping the "emptiest" stations, we should also come up with a way to narrow down the geographic area inside which we perform the analysis.
 Previously, authors have chosen to analyse just the area inside the Bastioni, or "Area C" <cite id="sopwq">(Saibene &#38; Manzi, 2015)</cite> or the whole set of stations <cite id="srqoj">(Toro et al., 2020)</cite>.
 This was mainly due to the different purpose of their analysis and the data availability (Saibene and Manzi analyse data from 2008 to 2012).
 For our goal, as well as the policymaker perspective, this choice seems restricting, as it leaves out most of the train stations.
 It is worth noting that analysing the bike sharing traffic inside of Area C can be appropriate: for example, since, the municipality publishes the number of daily accesses to the area, which could be used to evaluate the effect of sharing services on traffic.

 ```{code-cell} ipython3
 area_c = (